Behaviour & Emotions Health & Well-being

 You can also talk your child through what’s happening in their brain when they feel anxious.
 Use this script if you like.

 When your brain feels really strongly that it has to protect you (and remember, your brain doesn’t care if the danger is real or not), the fight-or-flight part of your brain forces the thinking part of your brain to be quiet so that it can get on and deal with the danger.
-If your brain had a conversation, it would probably sound something like this:
+If your brain had a conversation with itself, it would probably sound something like this:

 The thinking part: "Oh, we have school today.
 Cool.
 Let’s do it."